CxELabs/M365HOL/instructions.md

     !IMAGE[External admin](\Media\mgmt-externaladmin1.png "External admin")

-    >[!NOTE] Note here that the icon next to the newly added admin shows that the user is external to the company.
+    >:[!NOTE] Note here that the icon next to the newly added admin shows that the user is external to the company.

     !IMAGE[External admin](\Media\mgmt-externaladmin2.png "External admin")